Amazeryogo/surf-exel/README.md

 and Yes , All PR contributions are counted in the Hacktoberfest.

 # Can my computer run it?
-see the supportedplatforms.md in docs to find out if your computer can run surf-exel.
+See the supportedplatforms.md in docs to find out if your computer can run surf-exel.

 # Update Column
+7th October: From V5.3 onwards , we have added GTTS (Google Text To Speech) to allow you to know the version of your surf-exel  and the contents of your text just by hearing it.

-Now you can update it in the application itself.
+25th October: Now you can update it in the application itself.